FreeRADIUS/wiki.freeradius.org/version4/transport.md

 which require memory allocation take a `TALLOC_CTX *`.
 Freeing is done via talloc.

+The transport layer (i.e. network thread) sends messages to the application layer (i.e. worker thread) via the (message API)[message].
+The process is reversed when receiving messages.

 ## Similarity to IO layer

 Many of the APIs are similar to the IO layer.
 The transport layer